Alf-Melmac/slotbot-docs/en/integrations/discord/README.md

 ## Feature overview

 The Discord integration allows the events to be displayed in channels.
 Participants can register without leaving Discord and receive notifications before the event starts.
+An overview of all past events is also available.